ovh/public-cloud-examples/basics/README.md

 ## Configuration file

-All needed variables are stored in the `ovhrc` files.
+All necessary variables are stored in the `ovhrc` files.
 Copy and paste the `ovhrc.template` file to create yours.

 ```bash
 cp ovhrc.template ovhrc
 ```

-Now you have to add needed values to variables.
+Now you have to add values to variables.

 ### Variables from openstack openrc file